scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** melee
 - **Level Required:** 8/15/25

 You move your weapon in an elegant dance, quickly striking an enemy and leaving them open to further attacks.
 Make an attack against a creature adding an enhanced die to your roll.
 On hit you deal normal damage, with the next attack against this creature this turn costing 1 less AP and adding a critical success.
-Regardless of the outcome of the attack you may shift one tile, ignoring opportunity attacks.
+Regardless of the outcome of the attack you may move one tile, staying within the creatures zone of control and ignoring opportunity attacks.

 ***Enhanced:*** On hit you add a critical success to all attacks against that creature until the end of your turn.